-With the major shipping carriers changing their prices at the start of 2017, businesses will need to re-examine their FedEx vs. UPS vs. USPS shipping mix or risk throwing money away.
-For online businesses or warehouse managers shipping more than 50,000 small, heavy packages a year, there’s one solution sticking around in 2017 that is worth a second look: USPS Cubic Pricing via Priority Mail®.
+With the major shipping carriers changing their prices at the start of 2018, businesses will need to re-examine their shipping strategy or risk throwing money away.
+For online businesses or warehouse managers shipping more than 50,000 small, heavy packages a year, there’s one solution sticking around in 2018 that is worth a second look: USPS Cubic Pricing via Priority Mail®.

 This option is great for high-volume shippers sending off small, heavy packages (think paperweights or hardcover dictionaries) through the U.S. Postal Service.

 How do I determine if I’m eligible for USPS Cubic Pricing?